strangerstudios/paid-memberships-pro/readme.txt

 3. Use Discount Codes to offer access at lower prices for special customers.

 == Changelog ==
+= 1.5.7.1 =
+* Fixed bugs with the Membership Billing page.
+* Added pmpro_before_send_to_paypal_standard hook.
+This is executed at checkout before calling the sendToPayPal method on the order.
+The register helper plugin has been updated to update user meta fields during this hook in addition to the pmpro_after_checkout hook.
+(Because for PayPal Standard, when pmpro_after_checkout is called, the $_SESSION vars are unavailable to it.
+So other plugins relying on the pmpro_after_checkout hook may have issues with PayPal Standard.)

 = 1.5.7 =
 * Ready for WordPress 3.5
 * Fixed issues in the PayPal IPN Handler that were leading to errors when users would checkout using the PayPal standard gateway.